xterm-x11/XTerm-icon-XT/README.md

 Note: This repo will be updated with the T color change to #80FF00 according to https://en.wikipedia.org/wiki/Chartreuse_(color)#Green-yellow

+"Chartreuse green was codified to refer to this brighter color when the X11 colors were formulated in 1987" (source: https://en.wikipedia.org/wiki/Shades_of_chartreuse#Chartreuse_(web_color))

 # Application

 This alternative, unofficial icon was designed for [XTerm](https://invisible-island.net/xterm/) (the terminal emulator for the [X Window System (X.org)](https://x.org/)) as an alternative to be available for some users and desktop theme designers.